maarxx/SmarterScheduling/README.md

 If, for some totally bizarre reason, you have an Animal Area named "Psyche", this mod will rename your Animal Area to "Psyche2", freeing up "Psyche" for its own purposes.

-And if you are at your maximum Areas, and this mod cannot create "Psyche", it will probably throw an error or something, I dunno.
-So make room for it.
+And if you are at your maximum Areas, and this mod cannot create "Psyche", it will probably blow up with a stack trace error or something, and might set all your muffalo on fire.
+I dunno.
+I honestly didn't test.
+So just make room for it.

 Expand the "Psyche" Area to identify your Dining Room / Recreation Room.
 It should have Food, and Chairs, and sources of Joy, and good Beauty / Comfort / Space scores.